kleney/CaseStudy/README.md

 python -m spacy download en_core_web_sm # download and install the small English language model "en_core_web_sm"
 ```

+<small>*N.B. ```environment.yml``` captures the working state as of April 2025 and was updated in reponse to VSCode updates that broke dependencies.
+It includes all required dependencies for the project but has not been cleaned.
+Some platform-specific packages may be present but they do not affect cross-platform compatibility.
+The previous environment file ```old_environment.yml``` is included for completeness.*</small>

 ###### Subsequent times

 ```